 Providing a company car to employees can be a hugely desirable perk and can help your business attract and retain the top talent in your industry.
 This is especially true if your employees spend a lot of time on the road travelling between offices, clients, or sites.

 By driving so many miles, and with the high cost of petrol and diesel, costs can soon add up.
-Add to this the maintenance, tax and congestion charges, and this attractive perk can soon start to cost your business more than you budgeted for.
+Add to this the maintenance, vehicle excise duty and congestion charges, and this attractive perk can soon start to cost your business more than you budgeted for.

 With an electric company car, not only can you provide employees with a vehicle, but also significantly reduce all costs involved.

 By offering employees the opportunity to join a company electric car scheme, it provides a wide range of benefits not just to your employees, but to your company as well.